Skip to content

 <cap-widget data-cap-api-endpoint="https://<your-instance>/<site-key>/"></cap-widget>

-• <site-key> — the site key from your dashboard
+• <site-key> is the site key from your dashboard.

 js